-When you or a loved one is struggling with addiction, it is imperative to find help as soon as possible because addiction is a chronic condition that worsens over time.
-Substance abuse disorders and addiction are family diseases, which makes engaging in a family therapy program very important during mental health treatment in Los Angeles, California.
+When you or a loved one struggles with addiction, it is imperative to find help as soon as possible because addiction is a chronic condition that worsens over time.
+Substance abuse disorders and addiction are family diseases, making engaging in a family therapy program very important during mental health treatment.

 What is Addiction?

-Addiction is a chronic, incurable disease that can impair your judgment, cause serious medical problems and lead to cognitive damage.
+Addiction is a chronic, incurable disease that can impair your judgment, cause serious medical problems, and lead to cognitive damage.
 In teens, substance abuse disorders are especially dangerous because the brain’s reasoning centers don’t fully develop until the age of 25.
 Teenagers are more likely to make impulsive decisions and have difficulty controlling their emotions.
-This means that teens are more prone to experimenting with drugs or alcohol, which can lead to abuse and dependency.
+This means that teens are more prone to experimenting with drugs or alcohol, leading to abuse and dependency.

-During addiction, your brain becomes dependent on your substance of choice in order to release neurotransmitters.
-For example, alcohol causes your brain to release a rush of GABA, which is a neurotransmitter that causes feelings of relaxation.
+During addiction, your brain becomes dependent on your substance of choice to release neurotransmitters.
+For example, alcohol causes your brain to release a GABA rush, which is a neurotransmitter that causes feelings of relaxation.
 Once the effects of alcohol end, you are suddenly left depleted of GABA, which can cause depressed moods and increase your desire to drink.

 Some of the most common signs of addiction in teens include:

 - Poor grades

 - Hanging out with friends who use drugs or alcohol

 - Changes in physical appearance, such as bloodshot eyes